moeezgujr/hrm/SUBSCRIPTION_MODEL_DOCUMENTATION.md

-# Meeting Matters SaaS Subscription Model Documentation
+# Q361 SaaS Subscription Model Documentation

 ## Overview

-Meeting Matters has been transformed into a comprehensive SaaS (Software as a Service) HR management platform with a multi-tier subscription model designed to serve organizations of all sizes.
+Q361 by Qanzak Global has been developed as a comprehensive SaaS (Software as a Service) Business Management platform with a multi-tier subscription model designed to serve organizations of all sizes.
 The system features automated trial request processing, Stripe payment integration, and role-based access control.

 ## Subscription Tiers